akshay-pandurangi/WAPM/README.md

 # WAPM
-A repository demonstrating some of the most common vulnerabilities that are exploited on web sites.
+A Lab Setup, demonstrating some of the most common vulnerabilities that are exploited on web applications.
-Also, some patches are included to give insights into patching these vulnerabilities
+Also, some patches are included to give insights into mitigating these vulnerabilities.

+Note: Use _**install.php**_ to configure the database.